NSAPH-Data-Platform/nsaph-core-platform/notes/lish-notes.md

 ### SSL Setup

 [FAS RC SSL Documentation](https://docs-int.rc.fas.harvard.edu/generate-csr-and-ssl-cert/) describes how to put the certificates.
-Put them for each of teh virtual hosts
+Put them for each of the virtual hosts

  * Define certificates for virtual hosts in `profiles::web::ssl::certs`